Rohan-Potta/EndToEndMLProject/README.md

 ---

 ### 7 - Creating a Prediction Pipline
-The objective is to create an api to talk to the model build a html page to get the inputs and then make a predictive result of the maths result.
+a) The objective is to create an api to talk to the model build a html page to get the inputs and then make a predictive result of the maths result.

+---

 ### 8 - Deployment Techniques
     a) AWS Elastic Beanstalk -> we create a .ebextensions , and then inside that  , we have a python.config file which tells beanstalk what the entry point of the application is , these folder and file must be present in the repository
     option_settings:
             "aws:elasticbeanstalk:container:python":
             WSGIPath: application:application  #Here we mention the file name and it must be application.py (so we make a copy of app.py as application.py and then delete app.py)